KAUZ-TV: Past program preemptions and deferrals

-Between September 1985 and August 1993, KAUZ-TV was one of several CBS stations to air the network's late-night lineup – respectively consisting of the CBS Late Movie / CBS Late Night block, the short-lived Pat Sajak Show, and finally, the Crimetime After Primetime block during that period—a half-hour later in order to air syndicated programming following its 10 p.m. newscast.
-From 1982 to 1998, the station preempted CBS's overnight newscasts—CBS News Nightwatch and, later, Up to the Minute—as the station signed off each night at 1 a.m.; Up to the Minute would begin to be cleared by the station full-in September 1998, when KAUZ adopted a 24-hour-a-day programming schedule.
+Between September 1985 and August 1993, KAUZ-TV was one of several CBS stations to air the network's late-night lineup—respectively consisting of the CBS Late Movie / CBS Late Night block, the short-lived Pat Sajak Show, and finally, the Crimetime After Primetime block during that period—a half-hour later in order to air syndicated programming following its 10 p.m. newscast.
+From 1982 to 1998, the station preempted CBS's overnight newscasts—CBS News Nightwatch and, later, Up to the Minute—as the station signed off each night at 1 a.m.; Up to the Minute would begin to be cleared by the station in September 1998, when KAUZ adopted a 24-hour-a-day programming schedule.
 From September 1992 to September 1993, KAUZ also preempted the CBS Morning News in order to accommodate an expanded hour-long edition of its weekday morning news and agriculture program, Country Morning (which eventually evolved into a conventionally formatted newscast, now titled Newschannel 6 This Morning, after co-hosts and now-former KWFS [1290 AM] radio hosts Mike Campbell and Joe Tom White—now hosts of KFDX's Texoma Country Morning—left the station in December 1993) as well as a simulcast of Headline News.

 From 1994 until June 24, 2018, the station also aired both CBS News Sunday Morning and Face the Nation on a one-hour delay on Sundays (following a similar scheduling structure for both programs as that implemented by fellow CBS affiliates KOTV-DT in Tulsa and KOAM-TV in Pittsburg, Kansas–Joplin, Missouri); as part of a reorganization of the station's Sunday morning lineup, KAUZ moved both programs to their network-recommended slots (at 8 and 9:30 a.m., from their prior 9 and 10:30 a.m. slots) on July 1, 2018.

 News operation

-As of September 2016, KAUZ presently broadcasts 23 hours of locally produced newscasts each week (with four hours each weekday, and 1 1/2 hours each on Saturdays and Sundays); in regards to the number of hours devoted to news programming, it is the second-highest local newscast output among the Wichita Falls–Lawton market's broadcast television stations, with its news total being beaten by three hours by ABC affiliate KSWO-TV and beating NBC affiliate KFDX-TV's weekly news total by one hour.
+As of September 2016, KAUZ presently broadcasts 17 hours, 5 minutes of locally produced newscasts each week (with 3 hours, 5 minutes each weekday; 35 minutes on Saturdays and 1 hour, 5 minutes on Sundays).